vishalraj82/react-from-scratch/README.md

 `npm install --save react react-dom express`
 We add the packages which are absolute essential and are required to be part of the final build

-`npm install --save-dev babel-loader @babel/core @babel/preset-env @babel/preset-react webpack webpack-cli`
+`npm install --save-dev babel-loader @babel/core @babel/preset-env @babel/preset-react babel-plugin-syntax-dynamic-import css-loader style-loader webpack webpack-cli`
 We add the packages which are required only during the development process.

 `vim webpack.config.js`